mmalvino/cwa-assignment1/README.md

 - Four Playwright tests demonstrated in the submission video
 - Lighthouse performance report generated and demonstrated

-use:
+To see the visual process of the test, use the command:
 ```
 npx playwright test --ui
 ```
-to see the visual process of the test.

-<span style="color:green;">All tests were able to pass successfully</span>
+<span style="color:green;">Confirmed that all tests were able to pass successfully</span>

 ### 5.Cloud Deployment
 - Application deployed on the cloud using Railway
 - Public deployment URL is accessible @ https://cwa-assignment1-production.up.railway.app/

+#### Why Railway Was Used for Deployment
+Railway was selected as the deployment platform for the following reasons:

+- Reliable support for Docker containers, matching the requirements for this assignment .
+- Deployment pipeline works with Next.js, Prisma, and SQLite.
+- Simple environment variable management, critical for Prisma’s `DATABASE_URL`.
+- Supports persistent filesystem access suitable for SQLite databases.
+- Provides a public HTTPS domain without additional configuration.
+- Fast to deploy and integrated with GitHub.

 ---